What is a scar?

 Dermabrasion.
 This may be used to reduce small scars, minor skin surface irregularities, surgical scars, and acne scars.
 This method removes the top layers of skin by scraping (abrading) the skin.
 As the skin heals from the procedure, the surface looks smoother and fresher.

 Chemical peels.
 These are often used to minimize sun-damaged skin, irregular color (pigment), and superficial scars.
-A chemical solution is applied to the skin causing it to exfoliate and peel off.
-After the top layer is removed the skin regenerates which often improves how the skin looks.
+A chemical solution is put on the skin.
+This makes it to exfoliate and peel off.
+After the top layer is removed the skin regenerates.
+This often improves how the skin looks.

 Cortisone injections.
 A steroid is injected directly into the scar.
 This can help soften and then shrink hard scars.
 Keloids and hypertrophic scars often soften after this treatment.

 Cryosurgery.
 This can help reduce the size of scars by freezing the top skin layers.
 The freezing causes the skin to blister.

 Laser resurfacing.
 This treatment uses high-energy light to burn away damaged skin.
 Laser resurfacing may be used to reduce wrinkles and refine hypertrophic scars.

 Punch grafts.
 These are small skin grafts to replace scarred skin.
 The surgeon uses a small tool to make (punch) a small hole in the skin and remove the scar.
 Then the scar is replaced with a small piece of unscarred skin.
 Punch grafts can help treat deep acne scars.